lreiner/YT-Realtime-Channelstatistics/README.md

 ## Example Output
-Example output for PewDiePie Statistics.
-In this example the client is connected to the room: UC-lHJZR3Gqxm24_Vd_AJ5Yw (PewDiePies Channel ID).
-Note: Gif Output is just an example.
+Example output for PewDiePie's statistics.
+In this example the client is connected to the room: UC-lHJZR3Gqxm24_Vd_AJ5Yw (PewDiePie's channel id).
+Note: This gif output is just an example.
 It can be different in newer versions of this repo!

 ![](example.gif)

-## How to start?
+## Starting the Websocket
-Download this project into you folder and run
+Download this project into your folder and run
 ```
 npm install
 ```